 - 1. BOARD The term "Board" shall mean the Board of Higher Education. - 2.
-CHIEF EXECUTIVE OFFICER OF THE CAMPUS (CEO)- The term "Chief Executive Officer of the Campus", hereinafter in this Agreement "CEO", shall mean the President of a State University, College or Community College, or his/her designee. - 3.
+CHIEF EXECUTIVE OFFICER OF THE CAMPUS (CEO)- The term "Chief Executive Officer of the Campus", hereinafter in this Agreement "CEO", shall mean the President of a State University, College or Community College, or their designee. - 3.
 CHIEF HUMAN RESOURCES OFFICER The term "Chief Human Resources Officer" shall mean the Director of Human Resources or any individual, however entitled, carrying out the duties of the aforementioned position. - 4.
 COLLEGE- The term "college" shall mean a State University, College or Community College. - 5.
 DAY Except as is otherwise provided in this Agreement, the term "day" shall mean a calendar day. - 6.
-EMPLOYEE A unit member covered by this Agreement and as defined in Article 1 of this Agreement. - 7.
+EMPLOYEE- A unit member covered by this Agreement and as defined in Article 1 of this Agreement. - 7.
 EMPLOYER The term "Employer" shall mean the Board of Higher Education as employer of record under M.G.L. c.
 150E and/or an individual State University, College or Community College as the appointing authority. - 8.
 IMMEDIATE SUPERVISOR The term "Immediate.
 Supervisor" shall mean the immediate work supervisor, designated by the CEO of that College or designee, who may or may not be a unit member. - 9.
-PUBLIC SAFETY The term "Public Safety" shall mean the department to which individuals holding the position of Campus Police Officer I, Campus Police Officer II, Campus Police Officer Iil, Institutional Security Officer II, Institutional Security Officer III, Institutional Security Officer IV are assigned.
-The parties recognize that this term may not be used to identify this department at individual colleges. - 10.
-SENIORITY Except as is otherwise provided in this Agreement, the term "Seniority" shall be defined as length of continuous full-time equivalent service as a full-time or regular part-time employee, regardless of source of funds, since the last date of hire by the College. - 11.
-TOUR OF DUTY The term "Tour of Duty" shall mean that period of time regularly assigned to an employee as his/her regular daily work period. - 12.
-UNION The term "Union" shall mean the American Federation of State, County and Municipal Employees, AFL-CIO. - 13.
-WORKDAY For full-time unit members, the term "Work Day" shall mean 7.50 hours for Unit members in Unit I and shall mean 8.00 hours for Unit members in Unit II. - 14.
+POLICE OFFICER Pursuant to Appendix O, Section 1, employees holding the classification specification within the Campus Police Officer, Higher Education series shall be referred to as Police Officers. - 10.
+PUBLIC SAFETY The term "Public Safety" or "Police Department" shall mean the department to which employees holding the classification specification of Campus Police Officer I, Campus Police Officer II, and Campus Police Officer III are assigned.
+Institutional Security Officer I, Institutional Security Officer I, Institutional Security Officer IV are also included for those individual universities or colleges that include the Institutional Security Officer classification specifications within the Public Safety Department.
+The parties recognize that individual universities or campuses may use an alternative term other than "Public Safety" or "Police Department" to identify its department (e.g., Police Department.
+Public safety Department, Security Department). - 11.
+SENIORITY Except as is otherwise provided in this Agreement, the term "Seniority" shall be defined as length of continuous full-time equivalent service as a full-time or regular part-time employee, regardless of source of funds, since the last date of hire by the College. - 12.
+TOUR OF DUTY The term "Tour of Duty" shall mean that period of time regularly assigned to an employee as their regular daily work period.

+- 13. UNION The term "Union" shall mean the American Federation of State, County and Municipal Employees, AFL-CIO. - 14.
+WORKDAY For full-time unit members, the term "Work Day" shall mean 7.50 hours for Unit members in Unit I and shall mean 8.00 hours for Unit members in Unit II. - 15.
 WORK WEEK The term "Work Week" shall mean a calendar week, i.e., a week extending from Sunday to Saturday inclusive.